 And people need to hear what you have to say.

 Give them words worth listening to.

 “How wonderful that your companions may listen to your voice; let me hear it too.”
-Penned by King Lemuel
+King Lemuel